-We also expect you to know basic calculus and nested integrals, as are covered in Chapter 2 of the "Probability for Computer Scientists" text.
+We also expect you to know basic calculus and nested integrals (3D integration).
 There is an assessment provided on the first day of class to make it clear to you if you have the prerequisites with respect to undergraduate probability and calculus.

 - Weekly Homeworks -- worth 40% total.
 (We drop the lowest homework score)

-- ONE mandatory grading meeting during semester -- 5%.
-Will take place Friday or Saturday.
+- ONE mandatory grading meeting during semester -- 5% .
+Will take place over the weekend.
 Includes free dinner!